-Pilates helps increase both your strength and stamina without adding unwanted bulk because it focuses on developing your “core” muscles – muscles found in your abdominal and pelvic regions as well as in your back.
+Pilates and Yoga helps increase both your strength and stamina without adding unwanted bulk because it focuses on developing your “core” muscles – muscles found in your abdominal and pelvic regions as well as in your back.
 By toning and stretching these muscles, and by correcting your posture, your natural strength and stamina will improve in leaps and bounds.

-5. Pilates can help prevent osteoporosis
+5. Pilates and Yoga can help prevent osteoporosis

 One in two women and one in five men are at risk of breaking a bone, mainly because of a bone disorder called osteoporosis.
 Osteoporosis affects three million people in the UK every year, with bones (and particularly those of the spine, wrist and hips) becoming thin and weak and susceptible to fractures.
-By promoting good posture and balance, Pilates can actively help you avoid becoming one of those people.
+By promoting good posture and balance, Pilates and Yoga can actively help you avoid becoming one of those people.

 6. A great way to relax and beat stress